Your Ultimate Serbia Packing List!

 When Packing for Serbia, it is important to consider practical factors as well.
 There is no point in packing a trolly suitcase if you are staying in an old part town with cobbled streets, for example.

 We would also not recommend packing expensive designer items when visiting Serbia.
 It is not a dangerous country but it is not a good idea to attract unwanted attention.
-Also, you can buy fake designer items everywhere so people might assume that your coveted Channel is actually a fake!
+Also, you can buy fake designer items everywhere so people might assume that your coveted Chanel is actually a fake!

 Consider the Limitations of your Airline Ticket